opencarecc/opencareMakerPlaybook/how_to_involve_a_local_community.md

 Last but not least, we had a meeting with the community named Social Street San Gottardo, a community of **citizens** who decided to live the neighborhood by re-activating and improving the social relationships towards a better liveability through exchange initiatives, entertainment and education.

-###Keeping in touch
+###Keep the interest alive - how to keep the people involved?
+Once citizens have agreed to participate, you will keep them connected.
+Regular communication about your project is important.
+It can keep your issue fresh and your meetings in the minds of the people, and improve the community’s credibility.
+Following are several ways to maintain open lines of communication with citizens:
+Newsletter
+Blogpost
+Social network
+Maililing list
+...

-Keep the interest alive // NEWSLETTER - BLOGPOSTS *make the community interested and involved, give them updates and make them feel valuable (explain how we involve/engage people and why, for example: local communities > awareness > newsletter)*
+Regular communication give them updates and make them feel valuable (explain how we involve/engage people and why.

 ### General notes